You fingers practically twitch with creative energy.

 A folding tray provides the perfect portable workspace.
 It gives you a flat surface on which to work, it is lightweight so you can easily move it around, and it stores flat which is essential if you live in a smaller home.

-I use a simple plastic and metal one I purchased at IKEA years ago similar to the third image below, but any of these will do the trick:
+I use a simple plastic and metal one I purchased at IKEA years ago, but any folding bed tray will do the trick.

 You can also check out your local thrift store to see if they have any on hand.
 I recommend you choose one with a raised edge to help prevent supplies from rolling off.